theblockstalk/eosio-contracts/commit_hash_reveal/README.md

 Unit test suit using eoslime.
 https://github.com/LimeChain/eoslime

+Also with nodeos testing mode configuration file eosio/testing.ini

 ## VS Studio commands
 - Settings to link EOSIO CDT library to the probject
 - Build the contract